A relative mass cocycle and the mass of asymptotically hyperbolic manifolds: The tractor mass cocycle

-Now the boundary tractor metric induces a tensorial map $\Om^{n-1}(\partial M,\Cal T \partial M)\x\Ga(\Cal T \partial M )|\to\Om^{n-1}(\partial M)$, which we write as $(\om,s)\mapsto\langle \om,s\rangle$.
+Now the boundary tractor metric induces a tensorial map $\Om^{n-1}(\partial M,\Cal T \partial M)\x\Ga(\Cal T \partial M ) \to\Om^{n-1}(\partial M)$, which we write as $(\om,s)\mapsto\langle \om,s\rangle$.
 Observe that the definition of the integral readily implies that for any parallel section $s\in\Ga(\Cal T \partial M)$ on $\partial M$, we obtain $\langle \int_{\partial M}\om,s\rangle=\int_{\partial M}\langle\om,s\rangle$.
 In particular, the coefficients of $\int_{\partial M}\om$ with respect to a parallel frame can be computed as an ordinary integral over an $(n-1)$-form.
 Given a metric $h\in\Cal G$, we can in particular apply this to $c(h)$ and we will to show that, after appropriate normalization, $\int_{\partial M}c(h)$ recovers the mass of $h$.

 We will work on $\barm$ with the extension of the conformal class of $g$, which we again denote by $[g]$.
-Since $g$ is conformally flat, this leads to a flat tractor connection and $[g]$ restricts to $[\Cal G]$ on $\partial M$.
+Since $g$ is conformally flat, this leads to a flat tractor connection and $[g]$ restricts to $[\Cal G_\infty]$ on $\partial M$.
 Hence any parallel section $s\in\Ga(\Cal T\partial M)$ can be extended to a parallel section of $\Cal T\barm$ on a neighborhood of $\partial M$.
 (In fact, also $\Cal T\barm$ is globally trivialized by parallel sections, but we don't really need this here.)
+Parallel sections of the standard tractor bundle are well understood and the approach to the standard tractor bundle in \cite{BEG} is based on their relation to the conformal-to-Einstein operator from Remark \ref{rem3.1}.
+As discussed there, the conformal-to-Einstein operator is a conformally invariant differential operator which maps $\Ga(\Cal E[1])$ to $\Ga(\Cal E_{(ab)_0}[1])$.
+It is well known, see e.g.\ \cite{BEG} that, in terms of the Levi-Civita connection and the Schouten tensor of any metric in the conformal class, this operator is given by

-It is well known that parallel sections of the standard tractor bundle always are in the image of the tractor $D$-operator.
-Denoting by $\si\in\Ga(\Cal E[1])$ the density determined by $g$, $D^A(\si)$ is parallel since $g$ is Einstein.
-We know from Proposition \ref{prop2.6}, that this parallel tractor spans the tractor normal bundle along the boundary.
+It is also well known that if $\tau$ lies in the kernel of this operator, then on the complement of the zero locus of $\tau$, the metric $\tau^{-2}\mathbf{g}_{ab}$ determined by this scale is Einstein.
+Conversely, for any local Einstein metric in the conformal class the corresponding (local) scale lies in the kernel.

+We have also discussed in Remark \ref{rem3.1} that the operator \eqref{conf-Ein} can be realized as a projection of $\nabla_a^{\Cal T}D^A\tau$.
+So if $D^A\tau$ is a parallel for $\nabla^{\Cal T}$, the $\tau$ lies in the kernel of \eqref{conf-Ein}.
+Now it turns out (compare with \cite{Gover:P-E}) that any parallel section of the tractor bundle is of the form $D^A\tau$, where $\tau$ is the projection of the tractor to $\Ga(\Cal E[1])$.
+Hence this projection and $D^A$ restrict to inverse bijections between parallel standard tractors and sections of $\Cal E[1]$ that lie in the kernel of \eqref{conf-Ein} (and the zero locus is automatically nowhere dense and plays no role in this interpretation).